czarek009/MalinowyBASIC/doc/coding-rules.md

     - No module’s header file name shall share the name of a header file from the C Standard Library or C++ Standard Library.
 For example, modules shall not be named “stdio ” or “math ”.
+1.2 Rules:
+    - There shall always be precisely one header file for each source file, but many source file may have the same header file.
+    - Each header file shall contain a preprocessor include guard.
+    - The headerfile shall identify only the functions, constants and data types about which it is strictly necessary for other modules to be informed.
+    - Each header file should include only necessary modules with required type definitions.
+    - Each header file should be free of unused include files.
+    - Each source file shall contain some or all of the following sections, exactly in the order listed:
+      * comment block with module description
+      * include statements
+      * global variables
+      * private function declarations
+      * public functions definitions
+      * private functions definitions

 ### 2. Functions:
 2.1 Naming conventions: